Infection prevention and control is a simple process that should be a continuous and on-going part of your program.

 Chickenpox

-A child with mild chickenpox can continue to attend child care regardless of the state of their rash, provided they are well enough to take part comfortably in all program activities, including going outside.
+A child with mild chickenpox can continue to attend child care and school regardless of the state of their rash, provided they are well enough to take part comfortably in all program activities, including going outside.
 A child with a high fever or enough spots to be uncomfortable, or who is feeling unwell, should be kept at home until well enough to participate.

 COVID-19